RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 |  Slower time to recover (Larger files) | Faster recovery time |
 |  More disk space required (files tend to grow large and require compaction) | Requires less resource (I/O once every several hours and no compaction required) |

-## Data Persistence and Redis on Flash
+## Data persistence and Redis on Flash

 If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shards are